 Jeff is survived by his wife of seven years, Patty Stolnacker, and his expected daughter, due in January.
 He is also survived by his mother, Janice Koch, of Rowlett, Texas; his sister, Jennifer Leigh Davenport, with husband, Mark, and children, Bryce and Hannah, of Rockwall, Texas; his brother, Barry Franklin Koch, with wife, Claudia, and children, Lara and Julie, of Ingolstadt, Germany; and his loyal friend, Lincoln.

 Jeff was an adored husband, son and brother, a beloved friend and confidante and a tireless volunteer.
 He was passionate about cycling, engineering, nature and music.
 He made a lasting difference to every endeavor he pursued.
 Jeff brought his engineering acumen and sense of fun to everything he did, providing joy and lasting memories of Halloween haunted houses, Olympic festivities and epic water slides to his Palisades neighborhood.

 Memorial services will begin on Friday, Nov.
 9, with a visitation at the Everly Wheatley Funeral Home in Alexandria, Virginia, from 5 to 8 p.m., followed by a service on Saturday, Nov.
 10, at 3 p.m. at the Fairlington United Methodist Church in Alexandria, Virginia.
 In lieu of flowers, the family suggests sending memorial contributions in Jeff's name to Cycle for Survival's team Tour de Cure - DC: http://mskcc.convio.net/goto/JeffKoch

-To send sympathy gifts to the family or plant a tree in memory of Jeffrey Wescott Koch, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Jeffrey Wescott Koch, please visit our Tree Store.